sunshower-io/sunshower-documentation/pages/en/guide/discovery.md

 ---
 # Discovery

-During the discovery phase, you will connect your AWS account to the sunshower.io app using a secure vault with a password known only to you.
-These are the steps to make this happen:
+During the discovery phase, you will connect your AWS account to the Sunshower platform.

 ##Step 1: